Is a TDIU Rating Permanent (for the rest of my life)?

 How important are independent medical examination reports to TDIU rating claims?

 The VA Disability Benefits System describes itself as non-adversarial, even claimant-friendly.
-While this may be the case in theory, in practicality, disabled veterans need to be proactive in protecting their interests and in advocating for their rights.
+While this may be the case in theory, in practicality, disabled veterans must be proactive in protecting their interests and advocating for their rights.

 One of the most important strategies for winning your claim at the VA is to be sure to obtain additional medical opinion evidence to support your claim.
-This is particularly true with respect to a TDIU rating request.
+This is particularly true concerning a TDIU rating request.

-The VA has a battery of physicians at its disposal to evaluate a veteran’s physical and mental condition, but in the opinion of many who routinely review these reports, VA physicians tend to favor the government and not be supportive of a veteran’s claims.
+The VA has a battery of physicians at its disposal to evaluate a veteran’s physical and mental condition.
+Still, in the opinion of many who routinely review these reports, VA physicians tend to favor the government and not be supportive of a veteran’s claims.

-A veteran needs an evaluation from someone who doesn’t have this divided loyalty, and may need a medical opinion that more carefully details matters needed for supporting the veterans claim.
-For example, a veteran might need a letter from his or her doctor providing an opinion on employability distinguishing between service-connected disability and a non-service-connected disability.
+A veteran needs an evaluation from someone who doesn’t have this divided loyalty and may require a medical opinion that more carefully details matters needed to support the veteran’s claim.
+For example, a veteran might need a letter from their doctor providing an opinion on employability distinguishing between a service-connected disability and a non-service-connected disability.
 Perhaps the veteran has a back injury (not service-connected) and also PTSD (service-connected).
-If the doctor concludes that the veteran is unemployable as a result of the PTSD issue, irrespective of any problems that could be caused by the back injury, that would be useful for the TDIU rating determination.
+If the doctor concludes that the veteran is unemployable due to the PTSD issue, irrespective of any problems that the back injury could cause, that would be useful for the TDIU rating determination.
 Such careful determinations and supporting documentation are unlikely to emanate from a VA physician.

 While the VA has unlimited resources to obtain negative medical evidence, most veterans, on the other hand, are barely lucky enough just to pay for basic living expenses, let alone pay for costly medical examination opinions.
-It is no wonder that many veterans end up losing their claims because of negative VA medical opinion evidence and think there is nothing left to do.
-That is why the Veterans Law Group can be of great assistance to veterans.
+It is no wonder many veterans end up losing their claims because of negative VA medical opinion evidence and think there is nothing left to do.
+That is why the Veterans Law Group can greatly assist veterans.

 In most claims, VLG will obtain independent medical examination reports for its clients to combat the VA’s arsenal of VA doctors.
-VLG has achieved remarkable success with private medical opinions largely due to the quality of these medical reports.
-VLG ensures the quality of these examination reports by following a careful procedure: namely, identifying the appropriate medical specialist to evaluate the veteran’s disability, sending a complete, but easily understood, written outline of the veteran’s case for the physician’s review, and securing and forwarding to the physician all relevant medical and non-medical information.
-VLG pays for these opinions not the veteran.
+VLG has achieved remarkable success with private medical opinions, mainly due to the quality of these medical reports.
+VLG ensures the quality of these examination reports by following a careful procedure: namely, identifying the appropriate medical specialist to evaluate the veteran’s disability, sending a complete but easily understood written outline of the veteran’s case for the physician’s review, and securing and forwarding to the physician all relevant medical and non-medical information.
+VLG pays for these opinions, not the veteran.